 It's the religious meat-eaters who seriously need to stop breeding.

 The ones who "could" do a lot of good, need to make up for those who don't and the ones who don't stay vegan.
 I think, because of peer pressure, the chance is already very small that people stay vegan.
 Right now only a few percent of the population is vegan, so the peer pressure is quite big, I'd like to see some stats on how many people stay vegan, and how much they themselves influence others to be vegan.
 If they stay vegan at 50% and each vegan "convert" 1 person, then they've made up for the ones who didn't become vegan, but they still do damage to animals and the environment by being vegan, so they need to "convert" more people to make up for that as well.
 Moreover, people who become vegan have usually been non-vegan for a long time, so they probably need to persuade a bunch of people to make up for those that don't become vegan.
 The 50% number is likely not realistic.
-I know that kids usually follow whatever their parents do, even until adulthood, but the peer pressure is pretty high, and humans are very sensitive to peer pressure.knot wrote:For vegans I would order it like this
+I know that kids usually follow whatever their parents do, even until adulthood, but the peer pressure is pretty high, and humans are very sensitive to peer pressure.

-- Newbie
+Newbie

-- Posts: 4
+Posts: 4

-- Joined: Sat Nov 14, 2015 9:59 pm
+Joined: Sat Nov 14, 2015 9:59 pm

-- Diet: Vegan
+Diet: Vegan

 No.